AFSP National Capital Area Chapter Board of Directors

 Alex is a communications professional in the Washington, D.C. metro area.
 She started volunteering with AFSP NCAC’s Out of the Darkness Walk and Public Policy committees in December 2018 before starting as the chapter’s Public Relations Chair in February 2021.
 In this role, Alex assisted in the development of the organization’s communication strategies, drafting media materials, establishing relationships with targeted media, and serving as a direct liaison between AFSP and the public.
 In January 2023, Alex was appointed as the Board Chair, providing guidance and support to the Board of Directors.
 Alex holds a bachelor’s degree in public communication from American University.

 Witnessing the impact of mental illness and suicidal ideation on a loved one in 2018-2019 ignited a fire in Larita, propelling her to volunteer at the AFSP National Capital Area Chapter's Out of the Darkness Community Walks.
 In 2020, she became more involved and had a specific interest in raising awareness and reducing stigma in communities of color.
-Today, Larita not only continues to support our Walks, but she is also a member of our chapter’s DEIA (Diversity, Equity, Inclusion & Accessibility) Committee as well as our Education Committee, and is a trained presenter of AFSP’s “More Than Sad” program for teens, parents, and educators.
+Today, Larita not only continues to support our Walks, serving as the Fairfax Out of the Darkness Walk Chair, but she is also a member of our chapter’s DEIA (Diversity, Equity, Inclusion & Accessibility) Committee as well as our Education Committee, and is a trained presenter of AFSP’s “More Than Sad” program for parents and educators.

 Professionally, Larita is a corporate trainer for a regional staffing agency headquartered in the Washington, D.C. metro area.
 In her spare time, she is pursuing an advanced degree in Conflict Analysis and Resolution and enjoys swimming, yoga, attending shows/concerts, and trying new restaurants.